Mike Leake gets three outs away from a perfect game as Mariners club Angels

 Leake threw 98 pitches.
 After allowing the hit, he allowed a walk, then retired the next three hitters, including superstar Mike Trout.
 But he wasn’t as fortunate against Rengifo.

-Refigno said the key to getting the hit was “to stay focused and wait for the results.”
+Rengifo said the key to getting the hit was “to stay focused and wait for the results.”

 Leake’s troubles last week in the Mariners’ first game back from the All-Star break were a bit overshadowed because the Mariners went without a hit.
 But now, that seems like a rare blip for Leake, an innings-eater who can almost always be counted on to go at least five innings.